My Migraine Condition

 I prepared each bag together with a plastic cup that would store whether the bag contained ibuprofen or placebo.
 I put a note on the inside of each cup saying whether it was ibuprofen or placebo, then I shuffled the cups with the bags in them.
 Then I removed the bags from the cups one at a time, putting a number from 1 to 10 on each bag and on the outside of its corresponding cup, being careful not to see the note on the inside of the cup.
 Then I put the bags in my backpack, and I put the cups in a secure location.
 The cups were stored upside down to prevent me from seeing the notes on the inside of the cups.

 Once a round was set up, I waited for migraine attacks.
 I took each bag when I was having a migraine attack, just like I would if I was taking ibuprofen normally.
 I never took more than one bag in one day.
 Whenever I took the contents of a bag, I recorded the number of the bag in my Google Sheet.
+I thought ibuprofen did not work, so I didn't think I was making myself suffer by randomly taking a placebo instead.

 I record data about the head pain intensity at points in time throughout the duration of each attack.
-I intend these numbers to be on the 10-point pain scale, but I almost never record a value less than 3/10 because I am never free of head pain.
+I intend these numbers to be on the 10-point pain scale, but I almost never record a value less than 2/10 because I am never free of head pain.
 I have been recording head pain data during migraine attacks since 2021, so I didn't have to start doing it for this ibuprofen trial.
 It seems to be a response I have when I experience pain.
 Some might call it a coping behavior.

 At the end of each round, I used the note inside each cup to determine whether the corresponding bag contained ibuprofen or placebo.
 Then I used a python program to analyze the results.
 The algorithm used by the python program is a bit complicated.
 It takes the average head pain over time from the time of treatment to the last recording of the day, and subtracts the head pain at the time of the treatment from that, and uses a few statistical methods to see if that number correlates with whether the bag contained ibuprofen or placebo.